London Wildlife Trust

 It is composed of a mix of oak and birch woodland.
 There are also acid and semi-improved grassland fields.

-The woods and the pond provide a pocket nature reserve on the edge of Wimbledon Common.
+The woods and the pond provide a pocket nature reserve between the edge of Wimbledon Common and the Beverley Brook.
 Water-loving plants, butterflies, dragonflies and damselflies, frogs and newts are all abundant in the spring and summer months.

 Species you can see at Beverley Meads and Fishponds Wood